 If we know claim denials are draining the industry of resources, why haven’t we solved the problem?

-Today, the claims management process is far too complicated for any one solution to solve alone – continual changes in payer policies create an added level of complexity, claims management processes are too decentralized, human error and process inefficiencies are plaguing the industry… so on and so on.
+Today, the claims management process is far too complicated for any one solution to solve alone – continual changes in payor policies create an added level of complexity, claims management processes are too decentralized, human error and process inefficiencies are plaguing the industry… so on and so on.

 Because of this complexity – and despite being largely preventable – denials are a growing problem that still costs hospitals $262 billion annually5 – making it one of the most talked about challenges facing healthcare today.
-Hospitals and other health systems simply don’t have the people, the process or the time to solve for the complexity afflicting our claims management processes – from workflow inefficiencies and lacking resources, to overly complicated claims management policies among payers.
+Hospitals and other health systems simply don’t have the people, the process or the time to solve for the complexity afflicting our claims management processes – from workflow inefficiencies and lacking resources, to overly complicated claims management policies among payors.

 1. Resources Are Stretched Thin And Processes Are Wrought With Error